Ompluscator/dynamic-struct/README.md

 * Modifying fields' types and tags
 * Easy reading of dynamic structs
 * Mapping dynamic struct with set values to existing struct
+* Make slices and maps of dynamic structs

 Works out-of-the-box with:
 * https://github.com/go-playground/form